 How Do Precipitation and Clouds Form?

 Weather is something that all who live on this planet must experience.
-So, it is good to have some knowledge about how it works, and a few terms related to it, such as precipitation and clouds formation.
+So, it is good to know how it works and a few terms related to it, such as precipitation and clouds formation.

-Added to that, a good understanding of the natural cycles of the world can help us be more conscious about the environment and all the good and bad about it.
-Knowing even a little bit more can maybe make us more aware of environmental issues and our particular habits that affect the climate.
+Added to that, a good understanding of the world’s natural cycles can help us be more conscious about the environment and all the good and bad about it.
+Knowing even a little more can make us more aware of environmental issues and our particular habits that affect the climate.

-In this article, we will discuss the basics of precipitations and cloud formation; the whole water cycle, if you will.
+This article will discuss the basics of precipitations and cloud formation and the whole water cycle.
 You will learn here why rain falls, how rivers dry out, the works!
 So, follow along as we delve in for a spot of a science lesson.

 How Do Clouds Form?

 This is a fascinating question asked by children and adults alike.
 What are those fluffy, white things up in the sky?
-How do they possibly come to existence?
+How do they possibly come into existence?

 Answering these questions is not as easy as asking them, but a simple definition can clear up the basics for you.